 Taxotere is a chemotherapy drug used in the treatment of various types of cancer.
-It is linked to many serious side effects, including five potentially life-threatening conditions contained in a black box warning on the drug’s label.
-Also, Taxotere has been found to result in permanent hair loss.
+It is connected to many serious side effects, including five potentially life-threatening conditions contained in a black box warning on the drug’s label.
+Also, Taxotere has been linked to permanent hair loss.

 Chemotherapy drugs such as Taxotere are very strong cancer treatments used to target and kill cancer cells.
 Because of the amount of toxins pumped into the body during the course of treatment, the drugs are often associated with several side effects, including the most commonly recognized side effect of hair loss.
 Other side effects can be serious and even life-threatening.